ST MARTIN-IN-THE-FIELDS CHARITY

 To make suggestions and recommendations to you about other services that we provide that may interest you (such as the Frontline Network).

 St Martin-in-the-Fields is committed to reducing deprivation and tackling homelessness through the Vicar’s Relief Fund.
 We may carry out research projects on our own or in conjunction with third parties from time to time in order to further the afore-mentioned goals of the Vicar’s Relief Fund.

 We will obtain your prior consent before using any of your personal data for research purposes.
 We will always seek to anonymise your personal data so that you cannot be identified from the data processed.
-Where this is not possible, your information will be held securely and processed in accordance with the legal grounds, strict safeguards and exemptions provided by the DPA in relation to the processing of such personal data.
+Where this is not possible, your information will be held securely and processed in accordance with the legal grounds, strict safeguards and exemptions provided by data protection regulation in relation to the processing of such personal data.
 We will not disclose any research results which contain any personal data in an unanonymised format, unless required to do so by law.

 If your application is successful and we award a grant, we will contact you by email to request evidence of the outcome of the grant.
 This will enable us to monitor the effectiveness of the Vicar’s Relief Fund.
 You are responsible for ensuring that any evidence you provide to us is done in accordance with the Data Protection Act and any professional duties that you owe to the applicant.